Eloy Jiménez Preview, Player Props: White Sox vs. Diamondbacks

-The Chicago White Sox and Eloy Jimenez, who went 1-for-3 with a double last time out, battle Zach Davies and the Arizona Diamondbacks at Guaranteed Rate Field, Tuesday at 7:40 PM ET.
+On Wednesday, Eloy Jimenez (hitting .333 in his past 10 games) and the Chicago White Sox play the Arizona Diamondbacks, whose starting pitcher will be Brandon Pfaadt.
+First pitch is at 2:10 PM ET.

-In his last game, he went 1-for-3 with a double against the Red Sox.
+In his previous game, he racked up four RBI (going 2-for-4 with a home run) against the Diamondbacks.

 Sportsbook Promo Codes